Your local animal health providers for over 50 years. On the Coast, for the Coast, here for good.

 Leading the way with wildlife diagnosis

-West Coast Vets work closely with the local Department of Conversation to treat wildlife that have been involved in an accident or who require emergency care.
+West Coast Vets work closely with the local Department of Conservation to treat wildlife that have been involved in an accident or who require emergency care.
 Some kiwi may require fluids prior to being flown to Massey or the Wildlife Centre in Dunedin for ongoing care.

 CAREERS